Drop in Commodities Damps U.S. Stocks

 ADVERTISEMENT

 Financial shares in the S&P 500 rose with yields, giving major indexes a boost.
-American International Group, which reported Wednesday afternoon that it swung to a profit in the latest quarter, jumped 2.7%, while Wells Fargo added 1.3%.
+American International Group, which reported Wednesday afternoon that it had swung to a profit in the latest quarter, jumped 2.3%.

+Stock indexes received another boost from the consumer staples companies, which rose 0.9% in the S&P 500 as shares of General Mills, Monster Beverage and Kellogg climbed higher.

 Government bonds slipped Thursday, with the yield on the 10-year U.S. Treasury note rising to 2.365%, according to Tradeweb, from 2.309% on Wednesday.
 Yields rise as bond prices fall.